 Boats Remaining in Marina Berth

 - Double all lines.
 Rig crossing spring lines fore and aft.
 Attach lines high on pilings to allow for tidal rise or surge.
 Make sure lines will not slip off pilings.
-Inspect pilings and choose those that seem strongest and tallest and are properly installed.
+Inspect pilings and choose those that seem strongest, tallest and are properly installed.
 The longer the dock lines, the better a boat will be at coping with high tides.
 It is also essential to double up on all lines and use chafe protectors at any potential chafe points.

 - Install fenders to protect the boat from rubbing against the pier, pilings and other boats.
 Cover all lines at rough points to prevent chafing.
-Wrap with tape, rags, and rubber hoses, etc.

 - Batteries should be fully charged and checked to ensure their capability to run automatic bilge pumps for the duration of the storm.
 Consider backup batteries.
 Cut off all devices consuming electricity except bilge pumps.